xcart/xcart-docs/_pages/kb_en/migration/migration-from-xcart4/step2/migration-process.md

 Click **Enable and continue**.

-What happens next depends on whether your X-Cart 5 store is a trial installation or using some kind of license (free or non-free).
+What happens next depends on whether your X-Cart 5 store is a trial installation or using some kind of license.

 ### Trial installation (NO license is activated)